ISECure WS Channel API API Reference

 POST /account/{Email}/{Mode}/password

-NOTE: the password must be encrypted, see Register for more details.
+NOTE: The new password must be RSA encrypted with the challenge timestamp; see Register for encryption details.

 Account parameters